gocodeup/homework/week_2/assignment_1.md

 __Title File: hw_wk2_p2.php__

-1. Create a function the returns the area of a circle.
+1. Create a function the returns the area of a circle: area_of_circle().
 2. Now create a function that returns the area of a donut; use your previous function to figure this out.
 3. The radius of the donut is 15 and the radius of its hole is 5.